vacp2p/rfc/content/docs/rfcs/67/README.md

 ## 4. `LIGHTPUSH`

-> Note: This protocol MUST be enabled solely on Light clients.
+The `LIGHTPUSH` protocol MUST be enabled solely on Light clients.

-This protocol allows Status light clients to publish messages to the Waku Network, without running a full-fledged Waku Relay protocol.
+Status light clients are able to publish messages to the [64/WAKU2-NETWORK](/spec/64), without running a full-fledged [11/WAKU2-RELAY](/spec/11) protocol.

 When a Status client is publishing a message, it MUST check if Light mode is enabled, and if so, it MUST publish the message via this protocol.

-## 5. `DISCOVERY`
+## 5. Discovery

-> Note: This protocol MUST be supported by Light clients and Full clients
+A discovery method MUST be supported by Light clients and Full clients

 Status clients SHOULD make use of the following peer discovery methods that are provided by Waku, such as -